luciusmagn/lambdas-and-logos/book.typ

 but no simpler.*

 Simplicity also does not mean _stupidity_.
-The power of more elaborate programming languages lies in the fact that they let you design smarter abstractions that simplify programs effectively.
+The power of more elaborate programming languages lies in the fact that they let you design smarter abstractions that simplify programs.
 Some programming languages presume that programmers are stupid#footnote[One such language's name rhymes with "No"], and take the power of creating generalized abstractions away from them.

 This leads us to a very important point: *Programming languages matter.*#footnote[From a certain point of view, that is.]

 Programming languages matter because they significantly influence how we model problems and design solutions.
-Different languages aren't just different syntaxes for expressing the same ideas - they embody different philosophies, different trade-offs, and different ways of conceptualizing computation.
+Different languages are not just different syntaxes for expressing the same ideas - they embody different philosophies, different trade-offs, and different ways of conceptualizing computation.

 Consider how differently you might approach a problem in C (thinking in terms of memory management and pointers),